griff4692/LMC/README.md

 denotes the j<sup>th</sup> context word given the latent meaning of i<sup>th</sup> center word in k<sup>th</sup> metadata.

 This formulation allows for the latent meaning of a word to depend on the metadata (section header, paragraph id, etc.) in which it is found, and vice versa.
-For instance,  the latent meaning of a *sports* article is not the same for all sports articles.
+For instance,  the latent meaning of a *sports* article is not the same for all *sports* articles.
 Sports can refer to the NBA, the Olympics, or chess.
-Therefore, the concept of a sports article is conditioned on its words.
+Therefore, the concept of a sports article is refined by knowing the words used inside the article.
 Conversely, if you see the word *net*, its latent meaning will shift more to basketball than to fishing if you know that it is used within a sports article.
 The LMC models both phenomena.
 This notion is encapsulated in the below figure.

 ![lmc visualization](shared_data/graphics/capsules.jpg)